aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 The following chapters focus on their architectural implications.

-### Chapter 7.
-The single responsibility principle
+### CHAPTER 7.
+THE SINGLE RESPONSIBILITY PRINCIPLE

 No, it doesn't mean that each module should do just one thing.
 The principle has a particulary inappropriate name.